airtribe-projects/task-manager-api-AYushgupta4387/readme.md

 6. Learnt to write markDown with the help of chatGPT.
 7. Started writing readme file for this project.
 8. Learnt about how to authenticate in github and pushed my code.

+### 29th September

+1. Added frontend setup using angular.
+2. Created get all tasks API following REST principles.
+3. Udated frontend to fetch all tasks on page load and display titles.